CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-disable-authentication/test-query/test-query-collection/test-or-and/README.txt

 @ddblock_end copyright
 ******************************/

-The dataObject is already registered as part of the server setup.
+The collections are  already registered as part of the server setup.

-ObjectPath:/FNL_SF_Archive/dice_project_1/dice_object_1
+Search for the collection using the "EQUAL" comparator for three attributes using the logic expression comp1 or (comp2 and comp3).

-Search for a dataObject using the "EQUAL" comparator for an attribute form the dice_project_1.
+Should return "project1 sub1" and  "project1 sub2".

 Should return the HTTP code 200